documentcloud/documentcloud/app/views/help/help_center_drafts/files/document_modification.md

 ## Redacting Documents
 Not everything is appropriate for publication.
-Reports from a state foster care agency [LINK] might illustrate a story well, but such documents are also usually full of sensitive information like the full names of minors or other personally identifying information.
+Reports from a state foster care agency might illustrate a story well, but such documents are also usually full of sensitive information like the full names of minors or other personally identifying information.
 We expect newsrooms to use their own policies and judgement in determining what is and is not suitable for publication.

 #### To Redact a Portion of a Document: